superatomic/xshe/docs/config_file.md

 ```

 The tilde character (`~`) will only have this behavior if it appears at the start of a value.
+To use a literal tilde character at the beginning of a value, write `\~`.

 ##### Expanding environment variables